AdKats/AdKats/README.md

     <td>
         The in-game command used for future-banning players.
         Default time is in minutes, but the number can have a letter after it designating the units. e.g. 2h for 2 hours.
 Valid suffixes are m, h, d, w, and y.
+        <br/><br/>
         Future ban is the exact opposite of a temp-ban.
         Enter the time the player has until they are permabanned.
         This is used for requesting action/videos/etc from players, giving them a time frame to do so.
         Ban is enforced on-join only, not during gameplay.
+        This command can only be used when ban enforcer is enabled.
     </td>
 </tr>
 <tr>